Tangerine-Community/Tangerine/docs/User-guide/TangerineOjai_Full_UserManual_April_2017.md

-To save your changes in the Subtest editor, click “***Done***,” to save and return to the Assessment Builder, where you can then edit the next subtest or add a new page/subtest to your assessment or go back to the Wizard home screen to run and verify your rendering work.
+To save your changes in the Subtest editor, click “***Done***,” to save and return to the Assessment Builder, where you can then edit the next subtest or add a new page/subtest to your assessment or go back to the Wizard home screen to run and verify your work.

-When you “Run” this subtest you will see a Start button and a grid of empty grey cells.
-The enumerator will hit “Start” to start the timer counting backwards from 60 seconds (or whatever time you have designated) and to see the items in the grid appear.
+When you use this subtest, you will see a Start button and a grid of empty grey cells.
+The enumerator will tap “Start” to start the timer counting backwards from 60 seconds (or whatever time you have designated) and to see the items in the grid appear.
 The default result for each grid item is “correct”.
-To identify an item as “incorrect”, the enumerator simply touches whichever item was incorrect (to self-correct, they just touch the same item again to de-select it).
+To identify an item as “incorrect”, the enumerator simply touches an item (to self-correct, they just touch the same item again to de-select it).
 If a child has completed all items before the time is up, the enumerator will hit the “Stop” button to stop the timer and for the system to record the